syncfusion-content/xamarin-docs/Xamarin/Chips/Populating-chips-item.md

 ---
 layout: post
-title: Populating the chip item in Syncfusion Chips control in Xamarin.Forms.
+title: Populating Items in Xamarin Chips control | Syncfusion
-description: This section describes how to bind the item sources to populate items in the chips and populating collection of SfChip in chips.
+description: Learn about Populating Items support in Syncfusion Xamarin Chips control and more.
 platform: xamarin
 control: Chips
 documentation: ug
 ---

-# Populating chips in Xamarin Charts (SfChip)
+# Populating Items in Xamarin Chips

 Chips can be populated with either business objects and SfChip.
 This section explain how to populate the chips control with business objects and SfChip.